Saudi Arabia

 B = expenses allowed under the law other than loan charge expenses.

-Note that this formula does not apply to banks and on interest charges used to finance capital assets which are capitalised / added to the value of the asset during the construction phase of that asset.
+Note that this formula does not apply to banks and interest charges used to finance capital assets that are capitalised / added to the value of the asset during the construction phase of that asset.

 Bad debt